So, your kitty has been diagnosed with cancer in cats by a veterinary oncologist...

 Many cats are very finicky, especially when they are not feeling very well, therefore you should also listen to them and offer them food that they will be happy to eat.

 Combining these three macronutrients at very specific levels permits a human to enter into a state of ketosis (increased ketone bodies in the blood).
-So, the body is called upon to use fats and ketones for energy, generally for the intention of weight loss.
+So, the body is called upon to use fats and ketones for energy, generally with the intention of weight loss.

 You would be right in suspecting that there is very little, if any, scientific study on this subject in animals, let alone in the context of disease.